Andrzej Iwan

 Andrzej Iwan (10 November 1959 – 27 December 2022) was a Polish professional footballer who played as a forward.
+In 1987, he won the Polish Footballer of the Year Award presented by the Piłka Nożna football weekly.

 Club career

 Iwan made first steps on a long football career in Wanda Kraków, but in 1976 he moved to Wisła Kraków where he entered professional football, contributing a great deal to the title in 1978.
 He played 198 games and scored 69 goals for Wisła Kraków, before he was transferred to Górnik Zabrze.
 In next two years he proved to be a key player for a new team, a dominant force in the middle of 80s in Polish football.
 As he started career as a striker, he experienced transformation in Górnik Zabrze into a playmaker.
 He spent the last years of his professional career abroad (VfL Bochum, Aris Saloniki) punctuated by short returns to Górnik Zabrze.
 He won four Polish Championships (Wisła and Górnik) and ended up with 226 games and 90 goals in the Polish League.
 Additionally, he participated in 17 games in European club competitions and scored four goals.